How to travel smarter during the holidays.

 TIP 20: Check What’s Available at Your Airport and Gate.

-Check the lay of the land of your airport.
+Check the lay of the land before getting to the airport.
 Research your airport’s web page to see what’s available.

 Also, what’s around for the kids?
 Airports are becoming more kid friendly and having play areas to allow the kids to burn their extra energy.